 So you need some special tips that will make your tourist’s life in Italy a bit easier!

-August is the national summer holiday month for Italians, a lot of companies shut down, schools are closed and many Italians will leave the cities to go on holiday.
+August is the national summer holiday month for Italians.
+Many companies shut down, schools are closed, and many Italians will leave the cities to go on holiday.

-- You will find a lot of shops closed, even in big cities like Rome and Florence.
+• Many shops are closed, even in big cities like Rome and Florence.
 Especially some of the most authentic shops.

-- It can get really hot in Italy in August, and if you are planning sightseeing, it could be quite tiring to walk around.
+• It can get really hot in Italy in August, and walking around could be pretty tiring if you plan sightseeing.

-If you have a choice, try to avoid August at all cost, and opt for more out of season months like April, May or October.
+If you have a choice, try to avoid August at all costs and opt for more out-of-season months like April, May, or October.

-Most hotels and big restaurants will accept credit cards, but it’s still quite normal in Italy to have to pay by cash in many restaurants and small shops.
+Most hotels, shops, and restaurants will accept credit cards, but it’s still quite normal in Italy to pay by cash in many small restaurants and shops.

-Make sure you always have some cash with you to pay for your meals or shopping, especially if you are planning to buy some food at the market.
+Make sure you always have some cash to pay for your meals or shopping, especially if you plan to buy some food at the market.

-Everyone thinks of Italy as a hot sunny country, but the weather can be quite extreme and different in North and South Italy.
+Everyone thinks of Italy as a hot sunny country, but the weather can be pretty extreme and different in North and South Italy.

 Some places in Italy can get really cold during winter, like Venice and Milan.